Gravitational microlensing: Events yielding the Einstein parallax

-If the source star is a binary star, then it too will have a non-linear motion which can also cause slight, but detectable changes in the light curve.
+If the source star is a binary star, then it too will have additional relative motion, which can also cause detectable changes in the light curve.
 This effect is known as Xallarap (parallax spelled backwards).

 Detection of extrasolar planets

 If the lensing object is a star with a planet orbiting it, this is an extreme example of a binary lens event.
 If the source crosses a caustic, the deviations from a standard event can be large even for low mass planets.
 These deviations allow us to infer the existence and determine the mass and separation of the planet around the lens.
 Deviations typically last a few hours or a few days.
 Because the signal is strongest when the event itself is strongest, high-magnification events are the most promising candidates for detailed study.
 Typically, a survey team notifies the community when they discover a high-magnification event in progress.
 Follow-up groups then intensively monitor the ongoing event, hoping to get good coverage of the deviation if it occurs.
 When the event is over, the light curve is compared to theoretical models to find the physical parameters of the system.
 The parameters that can be determined directly from this comparison are the mass ratio of the planet to the star, and the ratio of the star-planet angular separation to the Einstein angle.
 From these ratios, along with assumptions about the lens star, the mass of the planet and its orbital distance can be estimated.